masum919/masum919/README.md

-PhD student engineering the mechanics behind medical robots.
-I design, simulate, and optimize robotic systems for surgical assistance.
-Passionate about collaborating across disciplines to transform healthcare robotics.
+A robotics student with a Mechanical Engineering core.
+My interests involve designing, simulating, and optimizing robotic systems for various applications.
+Passionate about collaborating across disciplines.
 Outside the lab, I enjoy taking long walks and reading books.